Corporate Essence and Identity in Criminal Law

-How can you tell whether you are punishing the right corporation?
-Though central to corporate criminal justice, theorists have yet to address this basic question.
-Without a theory of how corporate identity persists through time, we cannot be sure that the corporation we punish today is the same as the corporation that committed the past crime.
-Nor can we even know how to go about finding the answer.
-Simple cases, where crime and punishment are close in time and the corporation has changed little, can mislead us to think an answer is always easy to come by.
-The issue becomes much more complicated when corporate criminals undergo any number of very common transformations—rebranding, spinning-off, merging, changing ownership, changing management, swapping lines of business, etc. These changes are common among corporations trying to conceal or limit liability for past crimes.
-This article takes a first step toward developing a workable and philosophically satisfying theory of corporate personal identity that achieves the deterrent, rehabilitative, and retributive purposes of criminal law.
-Along the way, it draws together threads from law, philosophy, and cognitive science bearing on identity through time.
+How can we know whether we are punishing the same corporation that committed some past crime?
+Though central to corporate criminal justice, legal theorists and philosophers have yet to address the basic question of how corporate identity persists through time.
+Simple cases, where crime and punishment are close in time and the corporation has changed little, can mislead us into thinking an answer is always easy to come by.
+The issue becomes more complicated when corporate criminals undergo any number of very common transformations — rebranding, spinning-off, merging, changing ownership, changing management, swapping lines of business, etc. These changes are common among corporations trying to conceal or limit liability for past crimes.
+This article takes a first step toward developing a workable and philosophically satisfying theory of corporate personal identity, and discusses its prospects for fulfilling the retributive, rehabilitative, and deterrent purposes of criminal law.

 Keywords: Corporate Crime, Personal Identity, Philosophy, Cognitive Science